 New students must be formally accepted to the College before a financial aid award is created.
 Student eligibility to receive federal and state financial aid is determined based upon information provided from the FAFSA.
-Institutional aid is determined based upon need, academic credentials, and place of residence.
+Institutional aid is determined based upon need and academic credentials.
 If selected, students must submit verification documents prior to matriculation.
 Returning students must update their FAFSA information annually, and submit required verification documents prior to being awarded.